-- Both onsite and offsite environmental air monitoring activities were conducted in accordance with the Moab Project Environmental Air Monitoring Sampling and Analysis Plan (DOE 2003a) at the Moab Site.
-Baseline air monitoring was also conducted at the Crescent Junction Site in 2006.
+- Both onsite and offsite environmental air monitoring activities were conducted in accordance with the Environmental Air Monitoring Sampling and Analysis Plan (DOE 2007) for the Moab and Crescent Junction Sites.
 Parameters monitored at both sites include radon-222, direct gamma radiation, and radioparticulate matter (polonium-210, radium-226, thorium-230, and total uranium).
 For the Moab Site, the air monitoring network is designed to collect data from the Moab Site, the surrounding community, and background locations.
-At the Crescent Junction Site, the air monitoring network is designed to collect initial baseline data at and near the site before construction activities commence. - Meteorological monitoring data continues to be collected from a monitoring station that was installed at the Moab Site in 2002; a second monitoring station was installed on the tailings pile in 2006.
-Baseline meteorological monitoring continues at a monitoring station installed near the Crescent Junction Site in 2005. - Quarterly environmental air monitoring reports were prepared that summarize and trend the air monitoring data collected from the Moab Site and the surrounding community.
-Quarterly reporting of the Crescent Junction air monitoring data was initiated in 2006.
-These reports compare monitoring data to exposure limits and guidelines, and are posted on the DOE Moab Project website at: http://gj.em.doe.gov/Moab. - Interior radon monitoring was conducted at the Maximally Exposed Individual (MEI) locations.
-These data are collected from the nearest continuously occupied residences, one located closest to the Moab Site, and one located closest to the Crescent Junction Site.
+At the Crescent Junction Site, the air-monitoring network is designed to collect initial baseline data at and near the site before disposal of radioactive materials commence. - Meteorological monitoring data continued to be collected from a monitoring station that was installed at the Moab Site in 2002.
+Baseline meteorological monitoring continued at a monitoring station installed near the Crescent Junction Site in 2005. - Quarterly environmental air monitoring reports were prepared that summarize and trend the air monitoring data collected from the Moab and Crescent Junction sites and surrounding communities and compare the monitoring data to exposure limits and guidelines. - Interior radon monitoring was conducted at the Maximally Exposed Individual (MEI) locations, the closest continuously occupied residences to the Moab and Crescent Junction sites.
 The MEI locations represent the worst-case exposure scenario to a member of the general public.